Other May pages: Wayside flowers • Downland and seaside flowers • Trees and shrubs • Birds • Butterflies and insects • Weather

 An important contributor to this are meadow buttercups, the classic tall buttercup of haymeadows.
 A few may be seen right from the start of the month, and from the third week or so they can turn whole fields yellow.
 (For other buttercups seen in May see Other grassy fields below.)

 Look more closely at May meadows and you see all sorts of other flowers.
 Ribwort plantain puts out a delicate white ring of flowers around its seedhead from around the second week, and at the same time you start to see some clover flowers - usually red clover in meadows.
-Around the same time common sorrel starts to give meadows a reddish tinge.
+Also around the same time common sorrel starts to give meadows a reddish tinge.

 You might also see pignut – a small cow-parsley like flower, once common in hay meadows and cherished for its edible roots (which it is now illegal to dig up...).
 Just to confuse matters, cow parsley itself occasionally forms large patches in fields.

 Also small are the white flowers of common mouse-ear, which can be very prolific in meadows in early to mid May, before their grass gets too tall.
-Their flowers look very similar to those of lesser stitchwort, which appear as May goes on (and is not phased by tall grass at all).
+Their flowers look very similar to those of lesser stitchwort, which appear as May goes on (and are not phased by tall grass at all).
 The difference between them is that lesser stitchwort has delicate smooth stems while mouse-ear's are thicker and hairy.
 Lesser stitchwort also has a slightly larger flower, usually (though not always) with evenly spaced petals, while in common mouse-ear they are grouped in twos (actually one petal with a big notch in it).

 At the very end of the month you may see goatsbeard.
 This weird plant - which is actually quite common - only opens its yellow flowers in the morning.
 For the rest of the day all you see is a huge ridged flower bud on a stem with grass-like leaves, or possibly a large grey dandelion-like seedhead.
 Hogweed can also start to appear in meadows towards the end of the month, going on in June to create quite a pleasing effect in some wilder grassy places.